Worried your critical illness will leave you and your family in severe debt?

 Payment is given as a lump sum once the Insured is diagnosed with a critical illness.

 Payment is not connected with the person’s ability to work.
-He may be able to continue with his work as long as he is diagnosed with a critical illness.
+He may be able to continue with his work while he is diagnosed with the covered illness.

 Waiting period